-81. Pursuant to section 4-6 of the Electronic Communications Act specific obligations can be imposed on providers with significant market power to publish specified information and to prepare and publish standard offers for electronic communications networks and services (reference offers).
+- 83. Pursuant to section 4-6 of the Electronic Communications Act specific obligations can be imposed on providers with significant market power to publish specified information and to prepare and publish standard offers for electronic communications networks and services (reference offers).
 Such obligations are usually referred to as transparency obligations.
-Transparency in itself is rarely sufficient for remedying competition problems, but it may improve the efficacy of other measures20.
+Transparency in itself is rarely sufficient for remedying competition problems, but it may improve the efficacy of other measures23.
 For example, in connection with access issues, transparency will help simplify and speed up negotiations if the key terms for connection follow a standard reference offer that is publicly available.
-Reference offers will thus often be costsaving for the providers and reduce the risk of disputes.
-An obligation of transparency will also make it easier for other providers and Nkom to monitor compliance with non-discrimination obligations.

-82. All the providers of termination will be subject to access obligations, see section 7.1 above.
+Reference offers will thus often be cost-saving for the providers and reduce the risk of disputes.
+An obligation of transparency will also make it easier for other providers and Nkom to monitor compliance with non-discrimination obligations. - 84.
+All the providers of termination are subject to access obligations, see section 7.1 above.
 This makes it necessary to consider an obligation of transparency in order to streamline the requirement to meet reasonable requests for termination.
-Nkom also puts an obligation of non-discrimination will be imposed on all providers.
-An obligation of transparency could also streamline this obligation and further counter attempts at discriminatory behaviour.

-83. One possible downside of transparency is that easily available information on prices may facilitate tacit collusion.
+An obligation of non-discrimination are imposed on all providers.
+An obligation of transparency could also streamline this obligation and further counter attempts at discriminatory behaviour. - 85.
+One possible downside of transparency is that easily available information on prices may facilitate tacit collusion.
 Competition will be harmed if competitors adjust their prices to each other rather than fix them on a free basis.
 However, this issue is not very relevant for the termination markets.
 In this connection Nkom refers to the fact that the termination markets consist of a limited number of operators whose prices are already transparent.
 In addition the parties gain knowledge about the other party's termination charges through their interconnection agreements, since the providers depend on such information to be able to invoice one another.
-The termination rates are also subject to a symmetric price cap, cf.
+The termination rates are also subject to a symmetric price cap, cf. section 7.4.
+Normally, all the rates are identical to the price cap.
+Nkom therefore believes that the potential harm of an obligation of transparency will be very limited.